Allocation Assist

 2010’s

-The Saudi Arabia National Cancer Institute was established by royal decree in 2016 under the authority of the Saudi Health Council, with the aim of becoming the leading national reference for cancer care.
+Saudi Arabia National Cancer Institute was established by royal decree in 2016.
+Comes under the authority of the Saudi Health Council. its aim to become the leading national reference for cancer care.

-The MIT Abdul Latif Jameel Clinic, a partnership with King Faisal Specialist Hospital and Research Centre (KFSHRC) in Saudi Arabia, is conducting clinical trials for the early detection of breast cancer, deploying Mirai, a non-invasive Machine Learning tool.
-The first of its kind in Saudi Arabia, the programme promises to revolutionise the landscape of cancer prediction in the Kingdom.
+The MIT Abdul Latif Jameel Clinic, in partnership with King Faisal Specialist Hospital and Research Centre (KFSHRC) in Saudi Arabia, as well as conducting clinical trials for early breast cancer detection.
+They are deploying Mirai, a non-invasive machine learning tool.
+This program, the first of its kind in Saudi Arabia, promises to revolutionize cancer prediction in the Kingdom.

 Saudi Arabia’s Health Sector Transformation Program is guiding continued development and restructuring of healthcare services, to ensure comprehensive, effective and integrated care for all.